usnistgov/pmml_pymcBN/README.md

 ## Future
 The next major steps for this project are:
 - Add the ability to read in PMML bayes net models to ready-to-sample PyMC3 networks.
+(Done!)
 - Add more distribution functionality, esp. to the PMML serialization.
+- Parsing discrete-node BNs.